How Much House Can I Afford Calculator

 3. Include the down payment you expect to have available.

-4. Set the mortgage rate, loan term, property tax rate, monthly insurance, and HOA assumptions you want to test.
+5. Set the mortgage rate, loan term, property tax rate, monthly insurance, and HOA assumptions you want to test.
+If the estimated down payment is below 20%, choose whether to include the optional benchmark PMI estimate.

 This works well for early home search planning, setting a realistic target price, or understanding how debts and down payment size can change the kind of home that may fit your finances.